Effective Treatment for Periodontal Disease

 The dental hygienist will remove any hard calculus and polish your teeth.
 Take note that because patients with periodontal disease have lost bone around their tooth roots, there is much more tooth surface for the dental hygienist to clean and evaluate.
 In order to make your periodontal maintenance appointments reasonable in length and to disorganize those inflammatory chemicals, your visits may be more frequent than your disease-free friends.

 Depending on the severity of your condition, Dr. Ferrell may want you to be seen at a four or three or even a two-month interval.
 Remember, it’s all about controlling the factors that promote the disease.
 You may get some tips to help you with your home care because your daily removal of plaque-biofilm is the most important thing you can do to slow down the progression of periodontal bone loss.

 Relationships Exist between Periodontal Disease and Your Systemic Health.

 Your dentist and your physician now share a responsibility in keeping you healthy.
-The same inflammatory/immune system processes evident in periodontal disease have been shown to cause heart disease and aggravate diabetes, kidney disease, and stroke risk.
+The same inflammatory/immune system processes evident in periodontal disease have been shown to cause heart disease, aggravate diabetes and kidney disease, and increase stroke risk.
 Keeping your teeth and gums healthy and free of bacterial biofilm and inflammation is of primary importance in your ability to stay whole-body healthy.
-That’s why the new breed of preventive physicians advocate brushing and especially flossing your teeth.
+That’s why the new breed of preventive physicians advocates brushing and especially flossing between your teeth.